-On Sunday, April 15, from 10 a.m., to 6 p.m., the community is invited to enjoy a free, family-friendly festival on the campus of the Sisters of Charity of the Incarnate Word, the University of the Incarnate Word and Headwaters at Incarnate Word, the only nature sancturary in the heart of San Antonio.
+On Sunday, April 15, over 700 guests enjoyed a free, family-friendly festival on the campus of the Sisters of Charity of the Incarnate Word, the University of the Incarnate Word and Headwaters at Incarnate Word, the only nature sancturary in the heart of San Antonio.

-“Mi Casa Es Su Casa,” www.sa300ccvi.org/festival will feature performances, art, nature, and culture of today along with glimpses of the rich history of the Sisters who have served the City of San Antonio since 1869 and continue to invite all to service today.
+The “Mi Casa Es Su Casa," festival featured various performances, art, nature, and culture along with glimpses of the rich history of the Sisters who have served the City of San Antonio since 1869 and continue to invite all to service today.

-The Tricentennial High Education Series begins chronologically with indigenous peoples who have come to the area around the Headwaters of the Yanaguana, the San Antonio River, for over 11,000 years. https://www.sanantonio300.org/event/origins-native-peoples-spaniards-early-education-in-san-antonio/ The American Indians in Texas at the Old Spanish Missions will lead a ceremony at the Blue Hole remembering that on Sunday, April 15.
-They will lead all into CHRISTUS Heritage Hall for “Early Peoples, Spaniards, and Early Education” with a welcome from UIW President Dr. Thomas Evans, and information from Steve Tomka, Kristi Nichols, Gerald Poyo, Jesse Borrego, Ramon Vasquez and Gilberto Hinojosa.
+The Tricentennial High Education Series began chronologically with indigenous peoples who have come to the area around the Headwaters of the Yanaguana, the San Antonio River, for over 11,000 years.
+The American Indians in Texas at the Old Spanish Missions lead a ceremony at the Blue Hole which was then followed by a lecture titled “Early Peoples, Spaniards, and Early Education."
+The presentation began with a welcome by UIW President Dr. Thomas Evans, who was followed by Steve Tomka, Kristi Nichols, Gerald Poyo, Jesse Borrego, Ramon Vasquez and Gilberto Hinojosa.

 Whether drama and dance are shared by youth of St. Anthony Catholic High School and Incarnate Word High School, or dance is shared by the UIW Asian Indian dancers, or Turkish Dancers from Harmony Academy, performing arts are a part of Incarnate Word. https://www.ccviheritage.org/the-exhibit/music-and-art/

 The Incarnate Word Congregation has always developed on both sides of the border.
-This festival day is chance to see ten Matachines groups https://therivardreport.com/praising-god-with-drums-dancing-and-the-woman-clothed-with-the-sun/ dancing their prayer at the Grotto and a chance to see some of the works of the acclaimed Mexican art teacher and artist Sister Maria Del Socorro.
+This festival featured ten Matachines groups https://therivardreport.com/praising-god-with-drums-dancing-and-the-woman-clothed-with-the-sun/ dancing their prayer at the Grotto and a chance to see some of the works of the acclaimed Mexican art teacher and artist Sister Maria Del Socorro.
 “The Art of the Sacred Springs Exhibit” continues in the Kelso Art Center, next to the fine Spanish Colonial and Greek and Russian icon exhibit of the Kelso family.

 In Mexico, there is a long tradition of beautiful portraits of nuns crowned with flowers.
 This comes from the idea of becoming “brides of Christ” when they take their vows.
 The Kelso Gallery has two fine examples of these portraits.

-People can also tour the historic George Brackenridge Villa and maybe even meet “Eleanor Brackenridge,” the mother of women’s suffrage in Texas, outside.
+People were alble to tour the historic George Brackenridge Villa and maybe even meet “Eleanor Brackenridge,” the mother of women’s suffrage in Texas, outside.

 As conversations and conflicts about immigrants go on today, the festival features “Immigrant Stories” a readers theatre play by Sister Germaine Corbin performed by the Extended Run Plays.
 The festival remember the immigrants who came to be Sisters---Irish, French, German, Mexican, Czechoslovakian, and Polish through exhibits and foods.